-Billy: Alrighty, hi everybody and welcome to the show I am your host Billy Bateman and today I am joined by the CEO and Founder of TARS, Ish Jindal.
-Ish thanks for joining me.
+Billy: Hi everyone and welcome to the show.
+I am your host Billy Bateman and today I am joined by the CEO and Founder of TARS, Ish Jindal.
+Thanks for joining me.
 How are you today?

-Ish: Thanks billy for having me.
+Ish: Thanks for having me.
 I’m doing good.
-I’m doing pretty good and that was the right pronunciation for my name
+That was the right pronunciation for my name

 Billy: Thank you I tried.
 So Ish tell us a little bit about yourself and TARS.

 Ish: Sure so I’m one of the founders of TARS and I primarily look at the marketing side of things.
 Specifically the marketing and the sales side of things.
 We have been working on TARS for almost three years now.
 What we are essentially trying to do is, we are trying to help marketers who are running big campaigns.
 Think of Google ads, Facebook ads any kind of ads on the web.
 We are trying to help them increase the conversion rate on these campaigns by at least 50% that’s what the aim is.

 We are trying use chatbot landing pages or conversation landing pages.
 What that means is say you search for car insurance and google right now you see an ad for geico.
 You click on this ad and you land in a static landing page which would have a form on it.
 What we are essentially saying to a marketer at Geico is replace this static landing page with a chatbot landing page which essentially means they do nothing else on the page but just an automated conversation and you’re going to see much better conversion rates because your users are going to love this experience.
 So this is what we’re doing and that’s what’s keeping us busy.